-How to Install John the Ripper on all platforms
+How to Download and Install John the Ripper on All Platforms

-Initially, it was released for the UNIX system to detect weak passwords, but now support more than 100 hashes and ciphers.
-It comes in two different variants free and premium.
+Initially, it was released for the UNIX system to detect weak passwords, but it now supports more than 100 hashes and ciphers.

 Free vs Premium